lin2020/SimpleCompiler/README.md

 #### Achieve ####

-* Lexical and grammar analysis:
-	Integer, floating point, and the regular expression of the identifier are as follows:
+* Lexical and grammar analysis: integer, floating point, and the regular expression of the identifier are as follows:
 ``` c
     int  	[+-]?[0-9]+
     float  	[+-]?([0-9]*\.?[0-9]+|[0-9]+\.)
     id 		[_A-Za-z][A-Za-z0-9_]*
 ```

 	The nodes that define the syntax tree are as follows:
 ``` c
     typedef struct NODE